Change Location

 Choosing between the destinations is tricky, as they are similar in the style of safari they offer.
 Accommodation standards in Zambia are more comfortable than in Zimbabwe overall – Zambia has a more developed industry and is home to a few spectacular individual camps.
 Zambia’s South Luangwa National Park is also the official home of the walking safari – extensive walking trips from camp to camp are encouraged.
 It’s for these reasons that the majority of our trips focus on Zambia.
 Zimbabwe, however, can be slightly more affordable overall – and it is the home of the wildest camps we offer!

-Plus points Small camps, great guiding, wide diversity of safari activities, well priced.
+Plus points: Small camps, great guiding, wide diversity of safari activities, well priced.
 Africa’s wildest destinations overall!

-Negative points Too adventurous for some, whilst seasonality means that some parks and camps are shut for the first few months of the year.
+Negative points: Too adventurous for some, whilst seasonality means that some parks and camps are shut for the first few months of the year.

 Namibia

 Namibia is a country I truly love, but it does not stack up to its competition in safari terms alone.
 Namibia is famous for its deserts and phenomenal scenery, but not for its quality of safari.
 The country has only one major safari park – Etosha – where the safari experience is much more commercial than elsewhere.
-There are private reserves on its borders, where you can stay away from the crowds, and including a few days in Etosha as part of a larger Namibia trip is still a superb holiday, but choosing Namibia for the quality of its safari is simply the wrong way to go about choosing your destination.
+There are private reserves on its borders, where you can stay away from the crowds, and including a few days in Etosha as part of a larger Namibia trip is still a superb vacation, but choosing Namibia for the quality of its safari is simply the wrong way to go about choosing your destination.

 The exception to this rule is the country’s amazing desert rhino and desert elephant.
 Both are endangered species, true rarities that make for exceptional wildlife sightings!

-Plus points The desert and the country’s scenery.
+Plus points: The desert and the country’s scenery.
 Desert rhino and desert elephant!

-Negative points Debatable lack of authenticity, lack of quality safari parks.
+Negative points: Debatable lack of authenticity, lack of quality safari parks.
 This is not a safari destination.

 I hope this assists as an introduction to Safari Africa, helping you to gain more of an understanding of the differences among the destinations.
 I’ll finish all this with what I first mentioned on this blog – speaking to us is the best way to start the whole process!
 I cannot recommend this highly enough – we are a friendly and experienced bunch, who simply love talking Africa!